F5Networks/f5-aci-servicecenter/docs/navigate.rst

       - It is possible to directly click the **Visibility Dashboard** sub-tab and then select the VIP, instead of a redirect from **Visibility Table**.

+5. F5 ACI ServiceCenter supports MAC masquerade mac display under BIG-IP endpoint details on VIP visibility dashboard.
+MAC address type details( eg. MAC masquerade MAC or Normal MAC ) will be displayed on hover over the information icon in the MAC column of BIG-IP endpoint details table.

-5. Visibility Dashboard displays the information for the selected VIP including VIP name, service port, protocol, SNAT, route domain, iRules, default pool (and pool information such as load balancing and pool monitor)
+6. Visibility Dashboard displays the information for the selected VIP including VIP name, service port, protocol, SNAT, route domain, iRules, default pool (and pool information such as load balancing and pool monitor)

    a.
 The dashboard displays a **Telemetry Consumer** drop-down list.
 Select the appropriate consumer from which the statistics need to be obtained.
 The Virtual pool statistics will be displayed on the dashboard including Bits, Packets, Connections and Requests.